 It is the mission of US Incorporated to educate and inform the public about the need for common-sense immigration policies and reform; the need to protect and conserve our natural resources; the need to consider the impact of population growth on the environment; the need to have national unity and cultural cohesiveness; and the need to promote and preserve English as the common unifying language of the United States.

-The mission of educating the public is conducted by underwriting scholarly research, and by publishing books, pamphlets and articles that challenge conventional wisdom and promote long-term thinking on relevant mission topics.
+In the past, the method of engaging the public was largely conducted by underwriting scholarly research, and by publishing books, pamphlets and articles that challenged conventional wisdom and promoted long-term thinking on relevant mission topics.
 Today, we are more inclined to go “tech” and disseminate our message by using Internet (e.g. blog posts, web sites, social media) and promoting writers that have more of a journalistic style than a scholarly one.
 Modern also means that we seek to create cutting-edge videos and podcasts.

 The Social Contract Journal, which was retired in 2019, is available online.

 On the immigration issue, US endorses the recommendations of the U.S. Commission on Immigration Reform, appointed by President Bill Clinton and Congress, which was chaired by the distinguished former Congresswoman and civil rights leader, Barbara Jordan (“The Jordan Commission”).
 In accordance with the Jordan Commission recommendations, US supports reforms to enhance the enforcement of our immigration laws and lower the overall level of immigration, while strongly opposing the use of racial or ethnic criteria in the allocation of immigrant visas.

 The U.S. Commission’s executive summary report on immigration law enforcement is available in a 39-page pdf file format here: Click Here

 The U.S. Commission’s executive summary report on legal immigration is available in a 35-page pdf file format here: Click Here